tumtumtum/Shaolinq/README.md

 ```

-Delete a person from the database using LINQ
+Delete all people named Steve from the database using LINQ syntax

 ```csharp